thombashi/tcconfig/README.rst

     # tcset <container name or ID> --docker ...

-Set traffic control within a container
+Set traffic control within a docker container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You need to run a container with ``--cap-add NET_ADMIN`` option if you you would like to set a tc rule within a container: